AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2021-08-01-javascript-promise-all/index.md

 }
 ```

-We'll reuse this code in the rest of this article.

 ### 1.1 Awaiting Multiple Promises

-Now, let's create some mock tasks and await them one by one:
+Let's create some mock tasks and await them one by one:

 ```javascript {data-copyable=true}
 const tasks = [